erhant/ethernaut-evm-challenges/README.md

 - [ ] Gatekeeper Three
 - [ ] Switch

-Those with a `*` in their name are not imported from Ethernaut, but manually written instead.
+Those with a `*` in their name are not imported from Ethernaut; instead, their slightly changed versions are used (you can find them under [src](./src/)) although the attack is still the same.
+The reason for doing this may be due to the attack no longer being valid, or due to a broken import.

 ### Solving Yourself